 - How much exercise do toddlers need?

 - My child likes to sit and play quietly.
-How can I get her to be more active?
+How can I get them to be more active?

 Physical Activity Tips